About Kisii Community Justice Center

 - Create opportunities for information sharing and support by other CBOs in the project area.

-- Membership of the CBO may be made up of paralegal trained members nominated or elected by members of the community upon payment of agreed registration fee.
+- Membership of the CBO may be made up of paralegal-trained members nominated or elected by members of the community upon payment of the agreed registration fee.

 - The members of the CBO are the members who have been duly nominated or elected to act on behalf of the community in establishing the CBO and whose names appear in the records.

-- Membership will be effective from the date of signature by the members of this constitution and will be for a fixed term of four years subject to renew.
+- Membership will be effective from the date of signature by the members of this constitution and will be for a fixed term of four years subject to renewal.

 - The CBO may agree to admit institutional members from time to time.